Spectrum75/All-is-well/README.md

 # Warning:
 I am not responsible for any damage that may occur to your system by using these scripts, if you have any doubts about using them please have a look inside the code.

+# Contact:
+If you need to contact me,open a pull request in Github or use discord :Spectrumgamer75#0122